marcangelo1/Discord-Documentation/docs/Task1.md

 </figure>

 **4.** Click the **"Create Category"** button to finish creating your category.
 !!!
-Note "A Moment of Patience"
+Note "A moment of patience"
     If your newly created category doesn't appear immediately, please allow a few seconds for the update to process.
 <figure markdown="span">
   ![](Assets/Task1 Assets/categorybutton.png){ width="350" }